WayneZeng/apetoday/README.md

 # scanning www.apetoday.cn
-www.apetoday.cn welcome to homepage of my personal website.
+www.apetoday.cn welcome to homepage of my personal website. try www.apeytoday.com if you failed in visiting www.apetoday.cn

 ## quick start
 this repository contains all fore-end code.